gabriel4649/JMdictDB/README.txt

 make target, "activate" is provided to move the newly loaded database to "jmdict".

+1. Check the settings in the Makefile.
+There are some configuration settings in the Makefile that you may want to change.
+Read the comments therein.
+In particular, the cgi directory is assumed to be ~/public_html/cgi-bin/.
+You may wish to change that if you will be using the cgi file.
+There are also some options for the Postgresql database server commections.

-1. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.
+2. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.
 For JMdict the targets are: